Enjoy the video, and the transcript below (the transcript is automated so not always entirely accurate). The links I mention to attendees are here.

 So please get in touch with us.
 We’d love to hear from you and thank you very much for, for coming this evening.
 And please take forward this issue in whatever way you can, either individually or within your own organizations that you’re working with.
 Or as I said, come and work with us as well, and we’ll see what difference we can make together collectively.
 But thank you very much and thank you very much to pepper for providing us with all that information and do join the WhatsApp group.
 If you want to know more or want to do more, you’ll get the link in the next few days.
 So it would be brilliant to see anybody who, who just, you know, once, once to do a bit more, it would be great to see you them.
 Yeah.
 And you’ll get sent the link to the, the, the recording of today’s presentation and all that stuff.

 So you’ll, you’ll have all that, all that information, but thank you very, very much for coming.
-As I said, it’s great to see you on thank you again to the brilliant Peter Willis.
+As I said, it’s great to see you on thank you again to the brilliant Pippa Willis.
 Willits who, as I said, I’m very, very happy is a member of the women’s equality party.
-I feel very proud and privileged to call her a, a wet colleague and a hope friend as well.
+I feel very proud and privileged to call her a, a WEP colleague and I hope friend as well.
 So thank you very much.
 Thank you.
 I’ll give you a rousing round thing about online.
 Isn’t it.
 We can’t give you a rousing round from the fields, but take care of everybody.
 Enjoy the rest of your week in the sunshine.
 If it continues.
 Thanks everybody.
 Bye.